 “I think it’s an impulse for human beings to want to suffer less, and we’re kind of addicted to comfort at all costs – at least, I am.” – Jeff Bridges

-Type 9s tend to avoid conflict and ignore their own negative feelings to keep the peace.
+Enneagram 9s tend to avoid conflict and ignore their negative feelings to keep the peace.
 As a parent who is a 9, don’t let prioritizing a false sense of comfort keep you from addressing problems.
-Always recognize and validate your own negative feelings and your children’s negative emotions before you move forward together.
+Always recognize and validate your negative feelings and your children’s negative emotions before you move forward together.
 Your kids need to learn healthy coping skills to deal with inevitable episodes of grief, loss, stress, and rejection in adulthood.

 4. Learn to be more self-aware.